TLCFEM/suanPan-Manual/docs/Collection/Define/load.md

 ### Body Force

 Some elements support body force.
-Indications are given for elements that support body force.
+Indications are given for elements that support body force in the corresponding pages.

 ```
 bodyforce (1) (2) (3) (4) (5 ...)